-- 1. Attend a CSU Application workshop. - --(visit the Transfer Center for dates and times) - 2.
-Log on to CSU Mentor and create an account. - ->Click "Apply Online" tab - ->Select "Undergraduate Admission Applications" - ->Click the box for the term you are applying for - ->Select the campus you are applying to and click "Start New Application" - ->Fill out Screens 1-12 - ->If applicable, indicate which Associate Degree for Transfer (AA-T/AS-T) you will earn on Screen 7 - 3.
+- 1. Log on to Cal State Apply at calstate.edu/apply and create an account. - 2.
+Attend a CSU Application workshop. - --visit the Transfer Center for dates / times or visit the transfer website at: www.elcamino.edu/student/studentservices/transfercenter/ - 3.
+When you're ready to complete your application, have these items on hand: - ->Unofficial Transcripts (for all colleges attended) - ->Your Social Security number, if you have one - ->Annual income: Your parent's if you are a dependent; your income if you are independent - ->If applicable, indicate which Associate Degree for Transfer (AA-T/AS-T) you will earn - ->A method of payment - 4.
 Attend an Application Assistance Open Lab to receive assistance with your application.
-When attending an Open Lab, you must bring unofficial transcripts from all Colleges attended. - --(visit the Transfer Center for dates and times) - 4.
+When attending an Open Lab, you must bring unofficial transcripts from all colleges attended. - --visit the Transfer Center for dates / times or visit the transfer website - 5.
 It is recommended that a Transfer Advisor review your application before submitting it.